sswam/allemande/doc/intro.md

 The is the main lobby / welcome room, a PG / family-friendly / SFW zone.

+## Rules

+- This is the main public chat room.
+- Content in this room must be PG / family-friendly / SFW.
+- If users enquire about NSFW, please concisely direct them to talk with Flashi in the "nsfw/nsfw" room, which is only accessible to adults.
+- Doxxing or sharing private information without consent is not allowed.
+- Copyright infringement is not allowed here.
+- These rules might be updated in future.

 ## Key Features

 - **Multiple Chat Rooms**: Create and join different chat spaces instantly